Apply for FEW Graduate Scholars Program

 More and more academics are recognizing the power of transdisciplinary research for developing impactful solutions that are inclusive, contextually and culturally appropriate, and sustainable.
 Developing skills for conducting this research is not traditionally a part of graduate education.
 The INFEWS-ER project is developing a combination of toolbox modules for skill development and cohort challenges for applying these skills and knowledge.
 Students may repeat an experience and serve as mentors to new cohorts.
-INFEWS-ER hosted eight cohort challenges between 2018-19 and 2020-21.
+INFEWS-ER hosted eight cohort challenges between 2018-21.

 Your challenge: The next step of the INFEWS-ER is to develop a virtual resource center (VRC) that provides a blueprint for others to develop their own transdisciplinary cohort challenges.
 Your challenge is to work with stakeholders as part of a multi-disciplinary team to design and develop the VRC by curating existing INFEWS-ER resources and experiences.
 The VRC should not only be a place where researchers can find and access resources, but also connect, interact, contribute, and provide constructive input.

 Who should participate?
 We are looking for people with skills (or interest) in one or more of the following: leadership, education, communication, computer science, software engineering, the nexus of food, energy, and water systems (FEWS), science, technology, engineering and mathematics (STEM) education, assessment and evaluation, instructional design, library sciences, geospatial data, project management, and coding among others.
 Participants can come from many fields including biological or natural sciences, social sciences, economics, engineering or more.

 The impact of your work?
 You will contribute to the evolution of graduate education toward collaborative, transdisciplinary approaches to help address grand challenges in FEWS related fields and beyond.

 - Luis Rodriguez, firstname.lastname@example.org